 We prefer our definitions to be watertight.
 Like, what’s a person?
 What’s a month?
 What’s reasonable or what’s an immediate family member?

 It makes us feel giddy when a definition isn’t watertight, and we will look for a better one.
 Sometimes we may have to phrase one by ourselves, hoping it will get accepted.

 We lawyers feel the need to describe things in precise terms.

 The arts though.

-There’s no definition of the arts in Singapore law.
-In fact the arts are barely mentioned in Singapore law or in Singapore legal literature.
+There’s no definition of art in Singapore law.
+In fact art is barely mentioned in Singapore law or in Singapore legal literature.

 No definition and not even much of a narrative.
 To a lawyer this does not bode well.